Kamāl ud-Dīn Behzād: Biography

-Behzād's full name is Ustād Kamāluddīn Be[i]hzād.
-His exact year of birth is unknown, and according to different sources, it varies from 1455 to 1460.
+Behzād's exact year of birth is unknown, and according to different sources, it varies from 1455 to 1460.
 He was born and lived most of his life in Herat, a city in modern-day western Afghanistan and an important center of trade and the Timurid Empire's cultural and economic capital.

 Not much is known of Behzad's childhood, but according to the author Qadi Ahmad, Behzād was orphaned at an early age and raised by the prominent painter and calligrapher Mirak Naqqash, a director of the Timurid royal library.

 Behzād was also a protégé of Mir Ali-Shir Nava'i, a vizier, poet, and humanist, and the in the court of Herat during the reign of Timurid Sultan Husayn Bayqara (ruled 1469–1506).

 In several manuscripts issued in the 1480s in the Sultan Hussein Bayqarah's kitabkhana (library), Behzad's participation is seen, which evidences his work in the court in the period.
 In 1486, with a decree of Sultan Hussein Bayqarah, Behzād was appointed head of the royal ateliers in Herat and succeeded Mirak Naqqash.
 Under his leadership, the academy reached its greatest period.

 In 1506, Sultan Hussein Bayqarah died, and a month after his death, Herat was captured by the troops of the Bukhara Khanate, led by Mohammed Shaybani Khan.
 Some researchers believe that between 1507 and 1510, Behzād was in Bukhara, as he followed Shaybani Khan and other artists from Herat (although Babur reports that he was in Herat during those years).

 Behzad's fame reached its zenith during this period.
 A fable states that during the Battle of Chaldiran in 1514, in which the Ottoman Turks defeated the Iranian army, Shah Ismail I hid Behzād in a cave as a treasure.

 In 1522, Behzād was employed by Shah Ismail I in Tabriz (the capital of the new Safavid Empire), where, as director of the royal atelier, he had a decisive impact on the development of later Safavid painting.
-According to Muhammad Khwandamir, Shah Ismail I employed Behzād with a decree in which he described the painter as “...[a] miracle of our century, a model for painters and an example for goldsmiths, master Kemal-od-Din Behzad, who with his brush shamed Mani and humiliated the pages of Arzhang with his draftsman's pencil ...".
+According to Muhammad Khwandamir, Shah Ismail I employed Behzād with a decree in which he described the painter as "...[a] miracle of our century, a model for painters and an example for goldsmiths, master Kemal-od-Din Behzad, who with his brush shamed Mani and humiliated the pages of Arzhang with his draftsman's pencil ...".

 In 1524, Shah Ismail suddenly died.
 Behzad's later work is usually associated with the name of Shah Ismail's son, Shah Tahmasp I (ruled 1524–1576).
 Behzād continued to serve in the Shah's workshop until his death in 1535.

-Behzad's tomb is located in Herat, beneath Kôh-i Mukhtâr (“Chosen Hill”).
+Behzad's tomb is located in Herat, beneath Kôh-i Mukhtâr ("Chosen Hill").